BeardedManStudios/ForgeNetworkingRemastered/docs/mkdocs/docs/index.md

 * The Network Object

 **Notes from Community**
-Do not put NetworkManager into your scene, it will be spawned on its own.
+Do not put NetworkManager into your scene, it will be spawned on its own **DO NOT** wrap your RPC calls in MainThreadManger.Run if you have the "Use Main Thread Manager For RPCs" enabled